-In this surgery, the whole prostate containing the cancer needs to be removed so as to achieve the best possible cure and prevent the cancer from spreading.
+In this surgery, the whole prostate containing the cancer is removed to achieve the best possible cure and prevent the cancer from spreading.
 The da Vinci robot is ideal for this surgery due to the 3-dimensional, 10 times magnified view and small, dextrous instruments that can get right down to the tight pelvic space.
 The surgeon is able to remove the whole prostate with less risk of damage to the nerves for erection and sphincter for urinary continence.
 Robotic method gives faster recovery with less pain and minimal bleeding.
 The surgery is normally done after 1 month post-biopsy to allow for the post-biopsy adhesions to settle.

 The whole prostate is detached from the bladder and urethra